ghc-proposals/ghc-proposals/proposals/0000-integer-openssl.rst

 Implementation Plan
 -------------------
-(Optional) If accepted who will implement the change?
-Which other ressources and prerequisites are required for implementation?

 1) Implement the "portable" ``GHC.Integer`` interface for 32bit and 64bit in a
    library, where implementation is tested and benchmarked against the builtin